-All staff must report to the NSW Police any matter relating to:
+All Staff must report to the NSW Police any matter relating to

-- a) Concerns that a student is in immediate danger. - b) Any situation staff consider to be a criminal offence, such as abuse and grooming. - c) A student being involved in criminal activity.
+- a) Concerns that a student is at immediate danger. - b) Any situation Staff considers to be a criminal offence, such as abuse and grooming. - c) A student being involved in criminal activity.

-If the student is 18 years old or older, the report must only be made if they consent with the report.
-In the absence of consent, the matter must be reported to prevent or mitigate the risk of serious harm to the student's life, health, safety or wellbeing.
+If the Student is 18 years old or older, the report must only be made if they consent with the report.
+In the absence of consent, the matter must be reported if to prevent or mitigate the risk of serious harm to the student's life, health, safety or wellbeing.

-Staff must call the Police Assistance Line on 131 444.
+Staff must call 131 444.